|

 Bond, to the big screen – with a new actor for a new generation.

-Martin Campbell returned as director, after successfully introducing a
+Martin Campbell agreed to return as director, after successfully introducing a

 new 007 in 1995, and actor Daniel Craig was controversially announced